What are Glioblastomas?

 Glioblastoma (GBM) is the most prevalent form of malignant brain tumor in adults.
 These tumors originate in the brain and are characterized by the rapid growth and multiplication of cancer cells.
-Glioblastoma can extend into other regions of the brain and spinal cord, and in rare instances, may spread beyond the brain to other areas of the body.
+Glioblastoma can extend into other regions of the brain and spinal cord, and in rare instances, may spread beyond the brain to different areas of the body.

 Glioma tumors, including GBM, develop in glial cells, which are essential for supporting nerve cell function.
 Specifically, glioblastomas form in glial cells known as astrocytes, and are considered the most aggressive type of astrocytoma (a tumor that forms in astrocytes).
+Previously referred to as glioblastoma multiforme, this type of cancer is extremely aggressive and can lead to death within six months if left untreated.
+Early diagnosis and treatment are crucial for extending survival.

 Glioblastomas are classified as grade 4 brain tumors according to the World Health Organization (WHO) grading system.
 While grade 1 and 2 tumors are typically benign and slow-growing, grade 3 and 4 tumors are more advanced.